-"Available from local government bodies if the couple performed civil marriage at the Marriage Registry.
+"Available from the Federal Marriage Registry if the couple performed a civil marriage.
 Traditional marriages may also be recorded with the local government and a certificate of marriage issued.
-Places of worship that are registered with the Nigerian Government may also issue marriage certificates for ceremonies performed there.
-It is obligatory that every registrar and religious minister furnish such documents to the Lagos Marriage Registry, but some fail to do so.
+Places of worship that are registered with the Nigerian Government and some local governments may also issue marriage certificates for ceremonies performed there.
+It is obligatory that every registrar and religious minister furnish such documents to the Lagos or Abuja Marriage Registry, but many fail to do so.
 Records are generally available through the local government where the marriage took place.
 The Marriage Registry in Lagos has marriage records dating back to 1802.
-They are filed by year and place of marriage and can be obtained by writing to the Marriage Registry, 19 Kingsway Road, Ikoyi, Lagos."
+They are filed by year and place of marriage and can be obtained by writing to the Marriage Registry, 19 Kingsway Road, Ikoyi, Lagos.
+Since both parties to the marriage technically must be physically present at the same location with witnesses to sign certain marriage documents, proxy marriages have ceased to be valid but still occur."
 (US Department of State (Bureau of Consular Affairs) (undated) Country Reciprocity Schedule: Nigeria)